DanySK/course-laboratory-of-software-systems/slides/content/23-ddd-principles-and-application/_index.md

 <div class='right' style='float:right;width:40%'>

 # #3
-## Missing the Real value of DDD: Collaboration, Communication and Context
+## Missing the Real value of DDD: Collaboration, Communication, and Context

 * Underestimating the importance of Context